 Review by Tony Keen

-This hardcover collection brings together the first year of the new Ms. Marvel, previously collected as No Normal and Generation Why.
+This collection brings together the first year of the new Ms. Marvel, previously found as No Normal and Generation Why, or in hardcover as Ms. Marvel Vol. 1.
 Republishing these stories so soon after their initial collection demonstrates considerable faith on the part of Marvel in this material and the public’s response to this.
 This faith is entirely justified, as this is top-notch material.

 The new Ms. Marvel, created by writer G. Willow Wilson and editor Sana Amanat, is Kamala Khan, a teenage first-generation Pakistani-American living in Jersey City, who finds out that she has Inhuman genes when she wanders into a cloud of Terrigen Mist.
 Inspired by the example of Carol Danvers, and other Avengers, she takes upon herself the role of resident Jersey City superhero.